Introduction to Ruby

 Blocks

-Every method call can have parameters then a block.
+Every method call can have a block following its arguments.
 The block is executed when the method body calls yield.
 A method that calls yield is called an iterator.

 def hello